allenai/ScienceWorld/README.md

 # ScienceWorld Design
 ScienceWorld is written in Scala (2.12.9), and compiles using `sbt` into a JAR file that is run with `java`.
 For convenience, a `python` API is provided, which interfaces using the `py4j` package.

-**Ports:** ScienceWorld is nominally run as a server, which interfaces to the Python API with `py4j` through a port.
-The default port is `25335`.
-The actual port used will be 25335 + the thread number provided when a ScienceWorld class is instantiated.

-**Threads:** ScienceWorld is designed to run many threads simultaneously, if desired.
-To do so, initialize one `ScienceWorldEnv` object per thread, and provide a unique `threadNum` for each thread.
-Don't forget to close down servers that you instantiate using the `env.shutdown()` command.
-If you are spawning many threads (10+) at the same time, you may wish to add a short delay (5-10 seconds) after initialization to wait for all the servers to initialize.

 # Tasks
 The subtasks and their associated subtask indices are listed below.
 Subtask indices are automatically assigned by sorting task names: